Statistics did not prove that the Huanan Seafood Wholesale Market was the early epicenter of the COVID-19 pandemic: Introduction

 \section{Introduction}

-{\it On 31 December 2019, the Chinese government notified the World Health Organization (WHO) of an outbreak of severe pneumonia of unknown etiology in Wuhan, Hubei province.} This may be considered the beginning of the COVID-19 pandemic.
+This may be considered the beginning of the COVID-19 pandemic.
 Soon the question of its origin was asked and since then discussed controversially.
-Currently, in 2022, there are two main hypotheses: (a) there is a zoonotic origin, the virus came from animals sold on the Huanan Wholesale Seafood Market in Wuhan (the zoonosis hypothesis); and (b) there was an accident in the Wuhan Institute of Virology, somehow the virus fled from human supervision (the `lab-leak' hypothesis).
+Currently, in 2023, there are two main hypotheses: (a) there is a zoonotic origin, the virus came from animals (the zoonosis hypothesis); and (b) there was an accident in a laboratory, somehow the virus fled from human supervision (the `lab-leak' hypothesis).
 Each hypothesis is, however, not necessarily the alternative of the other.

-On 26 July 2022 {\it Science\/} published the paper \citet{Worobeyetal2022}, which says clearly in its title ``{\it The Huanan Seafood wholesale Market in Wuhan was the early epicenter of the COVID-19 pandemic}''.
-This paper, to which we refer in the following as {\bf W}, has attracted world-wide attention and media coverage; its preprint version released in 2020 already had more than a hundred thousand downloads before the publication of the peer-reviewed final version.
+On 26 July 2022 {\it Science\/} published the paper \citet{Worobeyetal2022}, which says clearly in its title ``{\it The Huanan Seafood wholesale Market in Wuhan was the early epicenter of the COVID-19 pandemic}'' and in its abstract: ``{\it We show here that the earliest known COVID-19 cases from December 2019, including those without reported direct links, were geographically centered on this market\/}''.
+This paper, to which we refer in the following as {\bf W}, has attracted world-wide attention and media coverage and has been downloaded almost four hundred thousand times in 10 months after publication.
 The paper uses for the proof of its title's statement two different arguments: a statistical one and a zoonotic one based on a coincidence, using the fact that in the seafood market animals (mammalia) are sold.